julian-klode/lingolang/docs/basics.md

 ## Approaches to dealing with mutability

-(Purely) Functional programming is a form of programming in which side effects do (should) not exist.
+Functional programming is a form of programming in which side effects do not exist.
-That is, there should be no such things as mutable data structures, or even I/O operations, only pure transformations from one data structure to another.
+That is, there is no such things as mutable data structures, or even I/O operations, only pure transformations from one data structure to another.

 ### Monads and Linear Types
-There is a way to express mutability or side effects in functional programming: Haskell and some other languages use a construct called monads[@launchbury1995state].
+There is a way to express mutability or side effects in functional programming: Haskell and some other languages use a construct called monads [@launchbury1995state].
-A monad is a data structur  e that essentially represents a computation.
+A monad is a data structure that essentially represents a computation.
 For example, an array monad could have operations 'modifying' an array that compute a new monad that when 'executed' produces a final array - it is essentially a form of embedded language.
 TODO: How is a monad composed

 Monads solve the problem of referential transparency: A function with the same input will produce the same output (a function operating on a monad produces a new monad describing any computations to be made, and is thus pure).
-They have one major drawback however: They are not easily combinable: As soon as you have more than one Monad, you need to 'lift' Monad operations into other monads in order to use them together.
+They have one major drawback however: They are not easily combinable: As soon as you have more than one monad, you need to 'lift' monad operations into other monads in order to use them together.
 This makes it hard to read code.

 An alternative approach to representing mutability are linear types.
 A value of a linear type can only